"I'm not sure all these people understand

 I am a permanent editorial board member of “Studi irlandesi.
 A Journal of Irish Studies” (Florence University Press), and I co-organised the international conference “Irish History, Society & Culture: 100 Years after 1916” with Dr Lorenzo Bosi (SNS) & Prof. Fiorenzo Fantaccini (UniFi).

 I am the author of Die Frauen der IRA: Cumann na mBan und der Nordirlandkonflikt, 1967-1986 (Vienna: Promedia 2017), for a review in Irish Political Studies click here; and the editor of Der Urkommunismus: Auf den Spuren der egalitären Gesellschaft (Vienna: Promedia 2012), for a review in Junge Welt click here.
-My publications appeared in various peer-reviewed (and not so peer-reviewed) journals; among those are Irish Political Studies, BIOS, Studi irlandesi, Estudios Irlandeses, among others.
-At the time of writing, my two main publication projects are two book projects on imprisonment during the Northern Irish conflict and Irish republican women in paramilitary organisations.
+My publications appeared in various peer-reviewed (and not so peer-reviewed) journals; among those are Critical Studies on Terrorism, Irish Political Studies, BIOS, Studi irlandesi, Estudios Irlandeses, among others.

 Finally, I am a member of the Oral History Network Ireland, the Oral History Society Britain and Northern Ireland, the International Federation for Public History, the International Oral History Association, the Women's History Association of Ireland, the European Federation of Associations and Centres of Irish Studies, and the Alumni Association of the European University Institute.